pattersongp/1004-f18/README.md

 #### Canvas API Keys
 To make your life easier, the grading script pulls submission times from Canvas and can automatically mark whether a given submission was late or not (it also takes into account a grace period that you can set).
 To do this though, you need to generate an API key for Canvas.
 To generate an API token, login to [Canvas](http://www.courseworks2.columbia.edu), click on "Account" on the top left, go to "Settings", scroll down and click on "New Access Token".
-Use whatever configurations you want, generate a token and set `API_KEY` in the file to be that token.
+Use whatever configurations you want, generate a token and set `api_key` in the canvas_env JSON file to be that token.

 #### `COURSE_ID` and `ASSIGNMENT_ID`
 Along with the Canvas API Key, you need to specify the course id and assignment id that will be used.
 To find these values, go to the link for the specific assignment.